Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: Discussion

-In the MBL literature, the proportionality of NPC to Hilbert space dimension is used as an attribute of localization, distinguishing extended eigenstates from localized eigenstates.
-This property was reported for eigenstates in Heisenberg \citep{luitz2015} and XXZ \citep{luitz2020} spin chains, the Jaynes-Cummings-Hubbard system \citep{ma2022}, and the Bose-Hubbard model \citep{pausch2022}.
-Then, the ratio $\tilde{\Gamma}\sim\tilde{N}\Delta\varepsilon\mathcal{N}_{\mathrm{PC}}/\mathcal{N}_{\mathrm{HS}}$ should remain unchanged for extended eigenstates in the thermodynamic limit $N\rightarrow\infty$, while $\tilde{N}=\mathrm{const}$ and $\tilde{E}=\mathrm{const}$.
-As a result, the distribution deviations from the Gibbs ones may survive in the thermodynamic limit.
+In the MBL literature, the proportionality of NPC to Hilbert space dimension is used as an attribute of delocalization, distinguishing extended eigenstates from localized eigenstates.
+This property was reported for eigenstates in Heisenberg \cite{luitz2015} and XXZ \cite{luitz2020} spin chains, the Bose-Hubbard model \cite{pausch2021}, and the Jaynes-Cummings-Hubbard system \cite{ma2022}.
+Then, the ratio $\tilde{\Gamma}/\tilde{E}\sim\tilde{N}\Delta\varepsilon\mathcal{N}_{\mathrm{PC}}/(\mathcal{N}_{\mathrm{HS}}\tilde{E})$ should remain unchanged for extended eigenstates in the thermodynamic limit $N\rightarrow\infty$, while $\tilde{N}=\mathrm{const}$ and $\tilde{E}=\mathrm{const}$.
+As a result, the distribution deviations from the FD and BE ones may survive in the thermodynamic limit.

 For bosonic systems, there is a clear classical mean-field limit wherein the field operators are replaced by $c$-numbers and their amplitudes and phases serve as conjugate action-angle canonical variables.
 The observed broadening of the LDOS may then be viewed as resulting from the interaction-induced deformation of the energy shells within the classical phasespace.
-For the boson models discussed here, there is good quantum-classical correspondence in the sense that mean occupations agree well with semiclassical averages over the pertinent shells (see \citep{vardi2024,khripkov2018}) and the mean LDOS corresponds to the overlap of the classical shell of the non-interacting system with each of the interacting system's energy shells.
+For the boson models discussed here, there is good quantum-classical correspondence in the sense that mean occupations agree well with semiclassical averages over the pertinent shells (see \cite{vardi2024,khripkov2018}) and the mean LDOS corresponds to the overlap of the classical shell of the non-interacting system with each of the interacting system's energy shells.
 While weak interactions only slightly shift the non-interacting shells, strong interactions deform them substantially: The non-interacting shell overlaps with many interacting shells, resulting in the broadening of the LDOS.